danielmurphy1/brewery-database-app/README.md

 Lastly, I used Bootstrap 4 for the styling, gaining more experience using that library.

 Update: I added pagination functionality for brewery cards that populate, and a conditional render for brewery phone numbers that are not in the API.
+In addition to searching by state and brewery name, users can now search by city.

 ### Author